marionettejs/backbone.radio/README.md

 You may also pass a hash of replies or space-separated replies to remove many at once.

 Returns the instance of Requests.

+#### `replyFor( other, requestName, callback )`

+An analogous method to `Events.listenTo`.
+Registers a callback on `other`.
+The advantage to using this form is that it allows the object to remove its own handlers at a later date.
+This is particularly useful for registering requests on a channel.

+#### `replyForOnce( other, requestName, callback )`

+An analogous method to `Events.listenToOnce`.
+Just like `replyFor`, but the callback will only be executed once before being removed.

+#### `stopReplyingFor( [other] [, requestName] [, callback] )

+An analogous method to `Events.stopListening`.
+Removes replies registered on `other`.
+Pass no arguments to remove all callbacks, or pass any combination of the arguments for fine-grained control over what is removed.

 ### Channel